Categorical Medicine Residency Tracks

 During your intern year, or PGY-1, in the categorical medicine program, you complete inpatient and ambulatory care rotations.

-Inpatient rotations are on the general medicine, cardiology, and hematology–oncology wards and the medical intensive care unit (MICU) and coronary care unit (CCU) at Tisch Hospital.
+Inpatient rotations are on the general medicine services and the medical intensive care units at the three hospitals, as well as subspecialty-based services at NYU Langone’s Tisch Hospital and Kimmel Pavilion, the oncology service and coronary care unit (CCU) at Bellevue.

 Postgraduate Year 2